PHES-ODM/PHES-ODM-LinkMLGenerator/make_v2.md

 The `extract_all_classes` function extracts one class at a time, outputing the results to "../odm_v2/schemasheets/class_{class_name}.tsv".

+## make_v2_ss_container.extract_container_class

+The top-level LinkML class is the container class.
+It contains all the tables and is marked as the tree root.
+Each of the container's slots point to a table in ODM v2 (eg. the measures and protocols tables).
+These slots have a range equal to each of the table classes (ie. the slots are rows of each class, forming a table).

+The `extract_container_class` function extracts the container class and saves the result to "../odm_v2/schemasheets/container.tsv".

 ## make_v2_ss_enums_from_sets.extract_sets_enums

 The data dictionary includes a sheet named "sets" that contains a list of many (but not all) enumerations. `extract_sets_enums` will extract the enumerations in the "sets" sheet and save them to "../odm_v2/schemasheets/enums_sets.tsv".